-This section discusses in detail the track access charges, including those that comprise the minimum access package (as set out in Section 5.2) that we levy on franchised passenger, open access passenger and freight RUs.
+This section discusses in detail the track access charges, including those that comprise the minimum access package (as set out in Section 5.2) that we levy on RUs.

-The CP5 charges which are applicable from 1 April 2014 to 31 March 2019 can be found on our website.
+The CP6 charges which are applicable from 1 April 2019 to 31 March 2024 can be found on our website.

-Variable Usage Charge
+Variable Usage Charge (VUC)

 The purpose of the Variable Usage Charge is to recover our operating, maintenance and renewal costs that vary with traffic.
 In economic terms, it reflects the short run marginal cost.
 Hence, it does not reflect the cost of providing or changing the capability or capacity of the network.
-The Variable Usage Charge is paid by franchised passenger, freight and open access passenger RUs.
+The Variable Usage Charge is paid by franchised passenger, freight and open access passenger (split into interurban and other services) RUs.

-The Variable Usage Charge is largely based on a bottom-up analysis of our incremental costs.
+The Variable Usage Charge is based on a bottom-up analysis of our incremental costs.
 First, the total variable costs associated with all traffic on the network are established.
 Then these costs are distributed between individual vehicles based on their relative propensity to cause damage to the network.
 This propensity is established from an analysis of the causes of wear and tear to the network, and the relative characteristics of different rolling stock types.